DeaXhavara/Flappy-Bird-with-Night-Mode-toggle-/README.md

 ---
 ## ⚠️ JavaFX Setup Warning

 **Heads up!
-JavaFX setup is often the reason a project "doesn't work" — not the code itself.**
+JavaFX setup is often the reason a project "doesn't work".**

 This project was built using **JavaFX SDK 23**, and it should work with:
 - Java **17**